fs111/vagrant-hadoop-cluster/README-hadoop2.md

 the one in this project are our effort, to make starting and stopping of hadoop easier.

+The Cascading SDK is currently not part of this setup.

 # Open JIRA issues related to this

 * https://issues.apache.org/jira/browse/HADOOP-9904